 - c.
-Subdivision-The Planning Board has reviewed and adopts the memorandum dated May 7, 2024 (Diaz-Campbell to Lockhart).
-Subdivision staff provided an analysis of previous conditions of approval which are incorporated in the findings of this resolution.
+Subdivision-In a memorandum dated May 7, 2024 (Diaz-Campbell to Lockhart), incorporated herein by reference, Subdivision staff provided an analysis of previous conditions of approval which are incorporated in the findings of this technical staff report.
 In addition, the following comments were offered: - (1) The SDP does not show public utility easements provided along both sides of all public streets, as required by Section 24-122(a) of the prior Prince George's County Subdivision Regulations.
-Conformance with this requirement will be required at the time of PPS. - (2) The layout of all streets will be evaluated in accordance with the prior Subdivision Regulations, at the time of PPS, and may require revisions to the layout shown on this SDP. - (3) Parcel 6, and a portion of Parcel 8 (located on the west side of the property) are located in Sustainable Growth Tier IV, and in Water and Sewer Category 6.
+Conformance with this requirement will be required at the time of PPS. - (2) The layout of all proposed streets will be evaluated in accordance with the prior Subdivision Regulations, at the time of PPS, and may require revisions to the layout shown on this SDP. - (3) Parcel 6, and a portion of Parcel 8 (located on the west side of the property) are located in Sustainable Growth Tier IV, and in Water and Sewer Category 6.
 Restrictions on the future subdivision and development of this area were discussed with CDP-22002.
 The portion of the property in Tier IV is required to be recorded as one or more outparcels and will not be developed (see Findings on page 17 and Condition 16 of PGCPB Resolution No. 2023-100). - (4) Final plats for the property will be required following approval of the PPS and SDP before permits may be approved for the subject property. - (5) Prior to approval of the final plats of subdivision, a vacation petition must be approved to vacate the existing public right-of-way for Meadow Drive, Meadow Court, Green View Lane, and Scenic Avenue.

 d.
-Environmental Planning-The Planning Board has reviewed and adopts the memorandum dated May 6, 2024 (Schneider to Lockhart).
-A review of the site's environmental features and prior conditions of approvals was presented.
+Environmental Planning-In a memorandum dated May 6, 2024 (Schneider to Lockhart), incorporated herein by reference, a review of the site's environmental features and prior conditions of approvals was presented.
 The site has an approved Natural Resources Inventory Plan (NRI-001-2022-01) which shows the existing conditions of the property.
 The TCP2 requires technical corrections, with conditions recommended herein.